-- Microsoft: The main focus this year was the controller-less system announced in '09, now titled "Kinect".
+- Microsoft: The main focus this year was the controller-less system announced in '09, now titled the "Kinect".
 Kinect games shown were casual titles that showcased using your own body instead of button inputs (such as playing with a baby tiger or navigating a river in a raft).
 A new model of Xbox 360 hardware was also announced, which would feature a smaller and quieter (and shinier) design, as well as built-in Wi-Fi, at the same price as a regular 360.
 An Oprah-like event occurred at the end of the presentation, where each member of the audience got a free 360.
 Fans have naturally mocked this, their main complaints being that Microsoft was basically ripping off Nintendo and its E3 presentations, and quite a few people have compared this event to Nintendo's event from 2008.
 The girl playing with the pet tiger ("Skittles!") and the people showing off Dance Central had already became a meme.

 - Nintendo's big item was the 3DS handheld, with 3D capabilities and other enhancements as well as an impressive list of third-party support.
 As for games, in addition to showing off The Legend of Zelda: Skyward Sword and Epic Mickey, Nintendo also announced revivals for several long-dormant franchises: Golden Sun: Dark Dawn, a remake of GoldenEye, Kirby's Epic Yarn, Donkey Kong Country Returns, and most shockingly, Kid Icarus: Uprising.
 The showing can basically be summed up in this link.◊

 - Sony's presentation was pretty average.
 Aside from a crossover game featuring Ratchet, Jak, and Sly, the biggest announcement came from Gabe Newell, who announced that Portal 2 would come to the PlayStation 3 in spite of his previous dislike for the platform, as well as a new Steam-like program to play it on.
 Oh, they also announced a new Twisted Metal game for the PS3.
-The true highlight of the conference, and in some cases of the entire show, was when Kevin Butler (who was starring in their ad campaign at the time) (from the commercials) to give a speech on stage, which must be seen to be believed.
+The true highlight of the conference, and in some cases of the entire show, was when Kevin Butler (who was starring in their ad campaign at the time) (from the commercials) to give a speech onstage, one that crossed generational and console lines and spoke to gamers everywhere.